Live Rateable Value (Live RV)

 What will the new unit rate be?

-The new unit rate will reduce by approximately 25% for property and roads drainage and unmeasured water and waste water charges.
-Our calculator uses these rates, so you can assess the impact on your bill based on your Live RV.
+The new unit rate has reduced by approximately 25% for property and roads drainage and unmeasured water and waste water charges.
+Our calculator uses these rates, so you can assess the impact on your bill based on your Live RV, you’ll also be able to find them in our charging statement.

 What happens if my Rateable Value changes during the transition period?